Wings of Desire

 Wings of Desire is one of cinema’s loveliest city symphonies.
 Bruno Ganz is Damiel, an angel perched atop buildings high over Berlin who can hear the thoughts—fears, hopes, dreams—of all the people living below.
 But when he falls in love with a beautiful trapeze artist, he is willing to give up his immortality and come back to earth to be with her.
 Made not long before the fall of the Berlin wall, this stunning tapestry of sounds and images, shot in black and white and color by the legendary Henri Alekan, is movie poetry.
 And it forever made the name Wim Wenders synonymous with film art.

-Disc one first presents an audio commentary featuring director Wim Wenders and actor Peter Falk.
+First up is audio commentary featuring director Wim Wenders and actor Peter Falk.
 As I mentioned previously I have not seen the original MGM DVD but am aware it also contained a commentary by Wenders and Falk.
 I originally figured that Criterion just licenced the track but by the sounds of it this is a completely new track, or a new presentation of it.
 The track was assembled from 6 hours worth of material recorded by independent DVD producer Mark Rance.
 According to Rance’s introduction this commentary track is a re-edit and was a personal project to better capture the spirit of the recordings.

 While again I can’t compare to the track found on the MGM disc I can say this commentary is rather good.
 The material that was used for the track was recorded over three sessions between 1996 and 1997 but it’s been edited together beautifully and flows naturally.
 I’m assuming that Wenders did more lone sessions as he takes up most of the track, Falk only appearing every so often.
 Wenders covers the inception of the project, which sounds to have been all over the place originally, his desire to make a film about Berlin, the freewheeling, almost improvisational nature of the film (while it had a script, most of it was made up as they went,) and the wizardry of his director of photography, Henri Alekan.
 Falk occasionally asks Wenders questions and chimes in about his part in the film (and the importance of selecting a good hat.)
 Disappointingly he has very little to say when compared to Wenders.
 Despite this, though, it’s a very thorough, introspective track on the film, one of the more interesting director commentaries I’ve listened to.
 Having said that, though, it’s a shame the entire six hours worth of material isn’t here.

-Also carried over from the MGM disc is the 43-minute documentary The Angels Among Us.
+Carried over from the MGM DVD is the 43-minute documentary The Angels Among Us.
 It’s a thorough documentary and while it does repeat a lot of what’s stated in the commentary track it at least offers the views of various members of the cast and crew, including Wenders and Falk again, actors Bruno Ganz and Otto Sander, writer Peter Handke, and composer Jürgen Knieper.
-While Criterion fails to point it out on the back of the DVD case, the documentary also features Brad Silberling, director of the quasi remake City of Angels.
+While Criterion fails to point it out on the back of the Blu-ray case, the documentary also features Brad Silberling, director of the quasi remake City of Angels.
 They might as well have cut him out since he offers nothing in the way of insight into the film and only serves as a reminder as to how uncreative that film was.
 But past that odd inclusion the rest of the documentary is quite good, covering the writing process of the film, the casting, and then the shoot.
 There’s more about the recording of the inner thoughts for the various characters.
 Falk gets into the hats again, and then there’s some talk on the budget limitations and the look of the angels.
 Wenders also points out some plot holes in the film that he’s shocked no one else had picked up on.
 Despite the Silberling appearance it’s a strong doc.
 It does repeat some of the material found in the commentary (and elsewhere on the disc) but it’s informative documentary, certainly worth viewing.

-Next is a 10-minute clip from the French program Cinéma cinemas, this particular episode presenting behind-the-scenes footage from the set of Wings of Desire.
+Next is a less than 10-minute clip from the French program Cinéma cinemas, this particular episode presenting behind-the-scenes footage from the set of Wings of Desire.
 It’s rather good material, with Wenders directing Ganz, Falk, and crew members (in German, French, and English.)
 It has burned in French subtitles but then has removable English subtitles.

 9 deleted scenes are also included, totaling 32-minutes and appear only with a commentary by Wenders.
 They’re interesting to view and in some cases they would have presented a very different film, possibly a more humourous angle.
 One example specifically would have been what could have possibly been intended as an alternate ending, which is just incredibly bizarre (I won’t spoil it for those unaware of it) and would have ended the film on a far different note.
 In his track Wenders admits that he probably would have never used it, having shot it more for fun.
 Also included here is 7-minutes worth of outtakes with the film’s score playing over.
 These include some simple, quick clips along with some longer sequences or alternate sequences (including Damiel trying coffee for the first time and the taking down of a circus tent.)
 Surprisingly these outtakes are in far better shape than the deleted scenes and look almost as good as the feature film on this set.